FV Pere Charles: Sinking

 Extensive modifications were done to the trawler between 2001 and 2006, and no assessment was made of the changes these refits had on the trawlers stability.
 Although no such assessment was legally required at the time, these modifications may have contributed to the sinking.
 The MCIB report recommended that modifications to fishing vessels be reviewed, as well as calling for improvements to safety within the fishing industry.

-On the 12th of January 2007, the wreck of the trawler was located.
+On 12 January 2007 the wreck of the trawler was located.
 Divers from the Irish Naval Service searched the vessel, but failed to recover any bodies.
 In November of the same year, Pere Charles was raised and brought to Arklow by barge.
 The vessel was again searched, but no bodies were found.